All Work Underway

 On Saturday, 10/4, for a half-day only (from 8 a.m.-12 p.m.), a small crew will be pulling out ‘taper ties’ (that hold wall forms together).
 Neighbors can expect a modest level of intermittent banging noise during this time.
 There will no construction equipment operating.

 For the most up to date information about the project, please visit work underway, call the hotline at 503-697-6502 or e-mail email@example.com.

 This update includes construction work in the following areas.

-- Highway 43 pipeline construction (night work) – expected to start in mid-September
+- Hwy.
+43 pipeline construction (night work) – postponed to November